Home > Recipes > Staples > Toasted Powdered Milk (5 Min.)

 Toasted Powdered Milk (5 Min.)

-Take your cookies, desserts, and drinks up a notch with Toasted Powdered Milk, a simple yet incredibly versatile ingredient that adds a rich, nutty flavor and a touch of sweetness.
-Similar to brown butter (without the extra calories!), toasted milk powder adds rich caramel flavors to your dishes and is super easy to make in 5 minutes flat.
+Take your cookies, desserts, and drinks up a notch with Toasted Powdered Milk, a simple yet incredibly versatile staple that adds a rich, nutty flavor, and a touch of sweetness.
+Similar to brown butter, toasted milk powder adds rich caramel flavors and is super easy to make in 5 minutes flat.

 Toasted milk powder being scooped out of a glass container.

-For more easy staples, check out blender condensed milk and Instant Pot Greek yogurt.
+For more easy homemade staples, check out my powdered coffee creamer, blender condensed milk, and Instant Pot Greek yogurt recipes as well.

 If you loved this Toasted Powdered Milk Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!